 Take an agency-wide approach to de-escalation that includes emotional intelligence, empathy communication, implicit bias, and duty to intervene techniques training.

-~ 30 Page RITE Overview ~ Who is Eligible?
+~ 30 Page PDF RITE Overview ~ Who is Eligible?
 Got Questions?

 In public service, when you escalate a situation with Emotional Rage onto a community member, a co-worker, or a person on a traffic stop, and you apply un-necessary excessive force… Game over!